BroadbandForum/usp-test/01-messages-and-path-names.md

      }
     ```

 2. Allow the EUT to send an Error message.

 ### Test Metrics

-1. The EUT's sends an Error message.
+1. The EUT sends an Error message.

-2. The Error contains an err_code of 7004, 'Invalid
+2. The Error contains an `err_code` of 7004, 'Invalid
-arguments', with the param_errs element containing a single error with
+    arguments', with the `param_errs` element containing a single error with
-a param_path of 'Device.LocalAgent.InvalidObject.', and an err_code of
+    a `param_path` of 'Device.LocalAgent.InvalidObject.', and an `err_code` of
     7026, 'InvalidPath'.

 ## 1.27 Delete message with allow partial false, multiple objects

 ### Purpose

 The purpose of this test is to validate that the EUT properly handles a
-Delete message when the allow_partial element is set to false, with
+Delete message when the `allow_partial` element is set to false, with
 multiple valid objects.

 ### Functionality Tag